Chidera8/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script prints all the groups the current user is part of: id -Gn This script changes the owner of the file hello to the user betty: chown betty hello This script creates an empty file called hello: touch hello
+This script prints all the groups the current user is part of: id -Gn This script changes the owner of the file hello to the user betty: chown betty hello This script creates an empty file called hello: touch hello This script adds execute permission to the owner of the file hello: chmod u+x hello